<style>[data-reveal]{opacity:1!important;transform:none!important;}</style>

 What lands on the trays before you're awake.

-Cinnamon rolls, orejas, brazo de reina, mini kolaches — the cases fill up by six.
+Cinnamon rolls, orejas, brazo de reina — the cases fill up by six.
 By nine, the cinnamon rolls are usually gone.

 • Tray of glazed cinnamon rolls, swirls dark with cinnamon under a thin sugar glaze.